Optimizing Me

 How You Run for the Rest of Your Life

 The Runner's Breath is not a generic breathwork class adapted for runners.
-It's a running-specific breathing workshop built by a breathwork specialist and an elite marathon runner.
+It's a running-specific breathing workshop built by a breathwork specialist and a competitive distance runner.

 You'll learn the same functional breathing protocols and super-ventilation techniques that have helped runners lower perceived exertion, improve pacing consistency, and recover faster between sessions.